Mohammadkaviany/Workshops/README.md

 # Introduction to Python and Its Libraries for Data Mining💻📘

 ## Overview
-This repository contains course materials and resources for the "Introduction to Python and Its Libraries for Data Mining" course taught by Dr. Al-e-Mohammad.
+This repository contains course materials and resources for the "Introduction to Python and Its Libraries for Data Mining" course teaching by Dr. Al-e-Mohammad.

 In this course, we will explore the fundamentals of Python programming and various libraries commonly used in the field of data mining and machine learning.
 Python is a versatile programming language known for its simplicity and readability, making it an excellent choice for data analysis and manipulation.
-The course will cover essential topics such as data manipulation, data visualization, and machine learning with a focus on practical applications.
+The course will cover essential topics such as data manipulation, data visualization, Pandas basics, Numpy fundamentals and Visualization with matplotlib.

 ## Course Contents
 The course includes the following key topics: